Electrostatics/apbs-pdb2pqr/apbs/examples/bem/readme.md

         1. 451c_order1.in uses a 1st order Taylor series expansion for the treecode.
         2. 451c_order5.in uses a 5th order Taylor series expansion for the treecode.

+binding_energy is an example to calculate binding energy on 1d30.

+pKa is an example to use TABI-PB to calculate pKa as http://www.poissonboltzmann.org/examples/Lysozyme_pKa_example/.

+More details are on apbs website contributions.

 Additionally, more pqr files are available in the test_proteins directory.